List of Grim & Evil characters: Irwin Dracula

-Irwin, later Irwin Dracula, is a pudgy, nerdy, African-American boy and a close friend of Billy's.
-He says the word "yo" regularly.
-Unlike Mandy and Billy, who show no signs of fear for the frightening, supernatural and magical beings and settings around them when using Grim's magic to venture into the underworld (Mandy because of her fearless yet sinister personality and Billy because of his ignorance and stupidity), Irwin has displayed more signs of cowardice in such situations and seems to be more easily terrified than his friends when he accompanies them on such trips (such as in Big Boogey Adventure and Keeper of the Reaper).
-In one episode, it was revealed that Irwin's mother is a mummy (as is his maternal grandfather) and that his paternal grandfather is the bloodthirsty Dracula, who is married to Irwin's saucy paternal grandmother Tanya.
+Irwin, later Irwin Dracula, is a nerdy boy and a close friend of Billy's.
+Unlike Mandy and Billy, who show no signs of fear for the frightening, supernatural and magical beings and settings around them when using Grim's magic to venture into the underworld, Irwin has displayed more signs of cowardice in such situations and seems to be more easily terrified than his friends when he accompanies them on such trips.
+Irwin's mother and maternal grandfather are mummies, while his paternal grandfather is Dracula.